A CLOCKWORK ORANGE ANALYSIS - PART ONE (Opening Through the Ode to Joy in the Milk Bar)

 Now a close-up of Alex as he drives at the red wheel and a voice over on their playing hogs of the road with other travelers of the night...

 ALEX (VO): We fillied around for a while with other travelers of the night, playing hogs of the road.
 Then we headed west.
 What we were after now was the old surprise visit.
-That was a real kick and good for laughs and lashing of the old Ultra-Violet.
+That was a real kick and good for laughs and lashing of the old Ultra-Violent.

 The road is narrow so it's difficult to tell what lane the Durango occupies, but it seems to be in the right lane when in England when instead would drive in the left lane.
-Perhaps for camera effect, each vehicle run off the road has veered to the right and sometimes seemingly even more directly in front of the Durango to go off the road screen right.
+Perhaps for camera effect, each vehicle run off the road has veered to the right and sometimes seemingly even more directly in front of the Durango to go off the road to the right.

 52 LS HOME sign and lit gate.
 (08:59)